nivalkarDhiraj/PDx/README.md

 - Install the dependencies: `npm install`

-- Enter your youtube api key in .env.local file
+- Enter your youtube api key in .env.local file (if you dont have any api key , no need to enter)

 - To Start Server: `npm start`